folusomaine/jenkins-eks-terraform/README.md

 ![image](Foluso-Ogunsakin/jenkins-slave.JPG)

-Configure the agents using the default docker images `jenkinsci/jnlp-slave`
+Configure the agents using the default jenkins slave docker images `jenkinsci/jnlp-slave`

-Now we can run simultaneous builds that will provision multiple jenkins agents.
+Now we can run simultaneous builds that will provision multiple jenkins agents on multiple worker nodes.